DSMarket/whitepaper/whitepaper.md

 SFA Market addresses these challenges by introducing Storage Forward Agreements (SFAs), which offer several key innovations:

-1. **One-Time Payment Model**: SFAs allow content publishers to ensure the availability of their data through a one-time payment, guaranteeing storage of a specific data for a defined period and eliminating the need for monthly subscriptions and contracted idle storage.
+1. **One-Time Payment Model**: SFAs allow content publishers to ensure the availability of their data through a one-time payment, guaranteeing storage of a specific data for a defined period.
-2. **Collateral Deposits**: Hosts must make a collateral deposit, which ensures compliance with the agreement.
+2. **Collateral Deposits**: Hosts make a collateral deposit, which ensures compliance with the agreement.
 If a host fails to meet their obligations, they are penalized, and the collateral is refunded to the publisher, ensuring system integrity.
 3. **Transferable Agreements**: SFAs are essentially NFTs that can be transferred between parties.
-This allows both publishers and storage providers to sell or transfer their rights and obligations, creating a secondary market that enhances liquidity and efficiency.
+This allows both publishers and storage providers to trade on their rights and obligations, creating a secondary market that enhances liquidity and efficiency.
 4. **Customization**: SFAs offer flexibility in defining terms such as TTL (time-to-live), pricing, and collateral requirements, allowing for tailored agreements that better meet the needs of both parties.
-5. **Open Ecosystem**: SFA Market is built on cypherpunk principles, aiming to create open tools that are compatible and connectable with other ecosystem tools, providing greater freedom and interoperability.
+5. **Open Ecosystem**: SFA Market is built on cypherpunk principles, aiming to create open tools that are compatible and connectable with other ecosystem tools, providing greater freedom and interoperability:
-   **Compliance Officers:** Independent entities or nodes responsible for monitoring compliance with SFA terms, ensuring data integrity, and initiating penalties for non-compliance.
+6. **Compliance Officers:** Independent entities or nodes responsible for monitoring compliance with SFA terms, ensuring data integrity, and initiating disputes for non-compliance.
-   **Dispute Resolution and Arbitrators:** In case of disputes, the system utilizes random arbitrators to ensure unbiased resolution.
+7. **Dispute Resolution and Arbitrators:** In case of disputes, the system utilizes random arbitrators to ensure unbiased resolution.
 These arbitrators are selected from a pool of verified nodes, ensuring fair and transparent dispute handling.

 # Background / State of the Art